Input Data¶

 s |

 Given that the system inertia depends on the area, it can be sensible to assign an area as a country, for example.
 The system inertia can be used for imposing a minimum synchronous power and, consequently, force the commitment of at least some rotating units.
+Each generating unit can contribute to the system inertia.
+The system inertia is the sum of the inertia of all the committed units in the area.

 Upward and downward operating reserves¶